 Should You Consider Selling a Subscription-Based Product?

 A subscription-based product is one that someone buys on a monthly basis.
 We often are familiar with this concept through services or programs such as Netflix and Photoshop.
 The monthly subscription is now a normal offering through products, as well.
-We believe pretty much anything can be offered on a subscription basis, but it’s up to you to decide whether or not you should offer it that way.
+We believe pretty much anything can be offered on a subscription basis.
+However it’s up to you to decide whether or not you should offer it that way.
 We’ve listed out some pros and cons to why the subscription-based product may be, or not be, for you.
+And why you should consider selling a subscription-based product.

 A subscription based product is usually cheaper when buying on a reoccurring basis.
-We’re not really big fans of Amazon here at Inventora, but you might be familiar with their option to buy products on a subscription for cheaper.
-This is because they are generating a guaranteed amount of money monthly (known as MRR, monthly reoccurring revenue) which helps them predict their revenue, meaning they know how much of a discount they are willing to part with.
+We’re not really big fans of Amazon here at Inventora.
+However, you might be familiar with their option to buy products on a subscription for cheaper.
+This is because they are generating a guaranteed amount of money monthly (known as MRR, monthly reoccurring revenue).
+This helps them predict their revenue, meaning they know how much of a discount they are willing to part with.
 This can be a very smart business move if done correctly.

 Speaking of MRR, that in itself is a benefit.
 The world of sales is tricky, and as you know we can only predict each month, but nothing is set in stone, however, with MRR, you do know exactly how much revenue you will receive from that product.
 That revenue alone can finance another area of your business without you having to hustle hard for it.